Thermal Oxide Reprocessing Plant: 2005 internal leak

-On 9 May 2005 it was announced that THORP suffered a large leak of a highly radioactive solution, which had first started in July 2004.
+On 9 May 2005 it was announced that THORP suffered a large leak of a highly radioactive solution, which had started in July 2004.
 British Nuclear Group's board of inquiry determined that a design error led to the leak, while a complacent culture at the plant delayed detection for nine months.
 Operations staff did not discover the leak until safeguards staff reported major fluid accountancy discrepancies.
 Altogether 83 cubic metres (82,966 litres) of hot nitric acid solution leaked from a small fractured feedpipe, which was discovered when a remote camera was sent in to examine THORP's Feed Clarification Cell on 19 April 2005.
 All the fluids collected under gravity into the secondary containment, which is a stainless steel tub embedded in 2-metre thick reinforced concrete, capable of holding 250 cubic metres of fluids.
 The solution from the spill was estimated to contain 20 metric tons of uranium and 160 kilograms of plutonium.
 The leaked solution was safely recovered into primary containment using originally installed steam ejectors.
 Radiation levels in the cell precluded entry of humans.
 The pipe fractured due to lateral motion of an accountancy tank, which measures volume by weight and moves horizontally and vertically in the process.
 The tank's original design had restraint blocks to prevent lateral motion, but these were later removed from the design for seismic uncoupling.

 The incident was classified as Level 3 out of 7 on the International Nuclear Event Scale (INES), a "serious incident", due to the amount of radioactive inventory that leaked from primary to secondary containment without discovery over a number of months.
 This was initially considered by BNFL to be surprisingly high, but the specifications of the scale required it.
 The British Nuclear Group was convicted for breaches of health and safety regulations following the accident, and fined £500,000.

 Production at the plant restarted in late 2007, but in early 2008 stopped again for the repair of an underwater lift that moved fuel for reprocessing.